Renovation and maintenance tips for wrought ironwork

 Conservation Work

 Over the years technological improvements have made the manufacture and working of ironwork much easier.
 However for the conservation and replication of old ironwork we should bear in mind that only techniques similar to those extant when the particular piece was originally created will produce a thoroughly accurate replica.
 If a skill is not exercised it will be forgotten, and with it the ability to create in the manner of the past.
-The conservation of skills is perhaps just as important as the conservation of the artifacts.
+The conservation of skills is perhaps just as important as the conservation of the artefacts.

 Should the use of modern mild steel in the conservation of wrought iron work be permitted there will also be a tendency to compromise on technique.
 Mild steel does not for example, lend itself so readily to welding in the fire.
 Furthermore there is a tendency to use modern, mass-produced sections, which are unlikely to match the imperial dimensions used in the past.